Stewart Peak (Colorado)

 Stewart Peak, elevation 13983. ft, is a summit in Colorado.
 The peak is the second highest thirteener (a peak between 13,000 and 13,999 feet in elevation) in the state.
 It is located in the La Garita Mountains, sub-range of the San Juan Mountains, in Saguache County, within the La Garita Wilderness.
 Stewart Peak is the 55th highest peak in Colorado by most standard definitions, just missing the list of Colorado fourteeners.
 At one time, the peak's elevation was measured to be over 14,000 ft and it was believed to be a fourteener, but more recent and accurate surveys have dropped it below that threshold.

+Climate

 History

-The first recorded ascent was on September 23, 1879, by the surveying party of Emmanuel Lee Patrick on behalf of the U.S. government.
-Stewart Peak and Stewart creek were both named after the first family to settle in the area.
-The peak was named in honor of William Mathews Stewart II.
+The first recorded ascent was on September 23, 1879, by the surveying party of Emmanuel Lee McNider on behalf of the U.S. government.